What Is Geofencing Marketing?

-If you’re trying to drive traffic to your brick-and-mortar locations, geofences around each location that entice customers with limited time promotions are fantastic tools that leverage location data in your favour.
+If you’re trying to drive traffic to your brick-and-mortar locations, geofences around each location that entice customers with limited-time promotions are fantastic tools that leverage location data in your favor.
 One of the best parts of using geofencing technology is that it is very low cost.
 Neither Facebook nor Google AdWords requires you to pay extra for geofencing functionality.
 Simply choose your target locations, set up your campaign, and then track the results.

 Start thinking of the potential geofencing marketing could hold for your brand and brainstorm strategies for connecting with your local market in more meaningful ways.

 9 thoughts to “What is Geofencing Marketing?
 7 Benefits to Consider”

 This is really great article regarding geofencing marketing for sure.
 I think you have a really awesome writing style by the way.
 Very easy to read.
 As per my view, Geofence marketing is really necessary and helpful too.
 Your blog design is so clean too!
 Thank you all the hard work!

 I appreciate how you noticed every single effort made.
 Thank you so much, Brian.
 Keep sharing your views with us, helps a lot.

 Thanks, you and I admire you to have the courage the talk about this, This was a very meaningful post for me.
 Thank you.